michaeltelford/mock_service/README.md

 Edit the `config.ru` file and add a handler which will return the response you give it.
 Then map an endpoint to the created handler.
 Clients can then query the endpoint and receive the mock response.

+See the `docker-compose.yml` file for an example of how to slot mock service into your development workflow using docker-compose.

 ### JSON Responses

+A mock response doesn't have to contain JSON but if it does, there are some handy helpers reducing the amount of boilerplate code.

 The gem [`rack-jsonparser`](https://github.com/michaeltelford/rack_jsonparser) provides the JSON parsing middleware.